allouis/composition-of-curried-lamb/README.md

 # Let's Compose

-Below we right the same as the last slide, but using the compose function to glue these together
+Below we write the same as the last slide, but using the compose function to glue these together

 add2Times5 is now reusable